Western Desert artists Corban Clause Williams and Judith Anya Samson sit on a studio floor painting together

 Advertising

-You can also see the work of a handful of Aboriginal artists on the streets of the city: check out our hit-list of the best public art in Sydney, including Bara (2022), a 6.4-metre-tall marble sculpture created by Waanyi artist Judy Watson on the headland overlooking Bennelong Point and Circular Quay.
+You can also see the work of a handful of Aboriginal artists on the streets of the city – check out our hit-list of the best public art in Sydney, including bara (2022), a 6.4-metre-tall marble sculpture created by Waanyi artist Judy Watson on the headland overlooking Bennelong Point and Circular Quay.

-Keep digging with the best museums in Sydney.
+Check out the best museums in Sydney

 Public institutions and collections